Soopro/bagua-img-editor/README.md

 # Bagua Image Editor

-A Image Editor for resize and crop images.
+A Image Editor for resize and crop images and return dataurl or blob or a recipe for CDN usage.
+No file upload funciton at all.

 ###  Usage